Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Introduction

-Our study suggests that two techniques, when used together, are particularly effective: {\it (i)} column-wise gradient normalization, which improves SGD performance significantly without requiring momentum; and {\it (ii)} adding first-order momentum exclusively to the output layer, where gradient variance is highest (see Figure \ref{fig:variance}).
-These insights lead us to propose \underline{S}tochastic \underline{C}olumn-norm\underline{a}lized \underline{L}ast-layer mom\underline{e}ntum (\ourname{}), a minimalist optimizer that combines these two techniques, which requires roughly the same amount of memory as compared to vanilla SGD.
-For example, for 1B (resp.
+\textbf{Contributions.} Our study suggests that two techniques, when used together, are particularly effective: {\it (i)} Among various gradient normalization techniques in the literature, column-wise gradient normalization (normalizing along the output dimension) can significantly boost SGD performance, while having simple closed-form solution and with no extra memory required; and {\it (ii)} adding first-order momentum exclusively to the output layer, where gradient variance is highest (see Figure \ref{fig:variance}), is surprisingly effective to further boost training performance with minimum memory overhead.
+Combining these two techniques lead to \underline{S}tochastic \underline{C}olumn-norm\underline{a}lized \underline{L}ast-layer mom\underline{e}ntum (\ourname{}), a memory efficient optimizer which requires roughly the same amount of memory as vanilla SGD.
+For example, for a 1B (resp.
 7B) model, \ourname{} only requires 10\% (resp.
 2\%) more memory as compared to vanilla SGD.
-Meanwhile, \ourname{} achieves competitive performance as compared with SOTA optimizers Adam and Muon, with only 35\% and 52\% of the memory cost for training 1B models, respectively.
+Meanwhile, \ourname{} achieves similar performance as compared with SOTA optimizers Adam and Muon, with only 35\% and 52\% of the memory cost for training 1B models, respectively.
+Comparing to other memory efficient optimizers, \ourname{} achieves superior performance to GaLore, Fira and Apollo, with only 59\% of the memory cost for training 1B models.
 See Figure \ref{fig:pareto_plot} for an illustration of performance and memory trade-off among different SOTA algorithms.